 Sick or injured cats can be unpredictable too, simply because they are in pain.
 Your veterinarian or a local cat rescue may be able to help with solutions for humanely catching these animals and staying safe in the process.

 Before you allow a cat to follow you home and stay there, make every effort to ensure that they don’t belong to anyone first.
 If they don’t have a collar and tag, your veterinarian or animal shelter can check for a microchip or tattoo.
 The shelter may also be able to tell you if the cat has been reported missing by the original owners.
-Cats may follow strangers for these 7 reasons we discussed, but they can get lost for many others too.
+Cats may follow strangers for the seven reasons we discussed, but they can get lost for many others.
 To avoid heartache or conflict, make sure the cat truly needs a home before you offer up your own.

 Featured Image Credit: Alexandra Giese, Shutterstock